If you’re confused about what is a blog, how it works, and if this is something YOU would want to do – you’ve come to the right place!

 Web + log = blog 🙂

-Again, Dictionary.com would say, “adding new material to or regularly update a blog.”
+Again, Dictionary.com would say, “to maintain or add new entries to a blog”

-It’s taking your unique thoughts, your unique writing style, and mashing those two things together in the form of written expression done over blog posts.
+It’s taking your unique thoughts and your unique writing style and mashing those two things together in the form of written expression.

 Blog writing really can be introspective, fun, exciting, mind-numbing, emotional, relaxed, or whatever you decide for it to be.

 There is also no requirement on how often you update your content.
 You can blog once a week or you can blog once a year.
 It’s completely up to you.

 It’s up to you!

 Blogs can be used for any or all of the following purposes:

 - Selling products

 It can be whatever you want it to be.